Hayley Williams: Music career

+2004–present: Paramore

 Williams was discovered in 2003 by managers Dave Steunebrink and Richard Williams, who signed the 14-year-old to a two-year production deal.
 At the time she was writing pop songs with songwriters in Nashville.
 Williams was introduced to Atlantic Records A&R Tom Storms through Richard Williams' attorneys Jim Zumwalt and Kent Marcus, and then signed to the label by Jason Flom.
 The label's original plan for their new artist was to make her a solo pop artist, but Williams objected to this, saying that she wanted to be part of a band and play pop punk music.

 Atlantic decided to go along with her wishes, and she then formed Paramore with Josh Farro, Zac Farro, and Jeremy Davis.
 The music of Paramore was originally supposed to come out on Atlantic Records, but the label's marketing department decided it would be better for the image of the band to not have them attached to a huge label.
 They instead released their music through a "cooler" niche label, Fueled by Ramen.
 According to Williams, the name "Paramore" came from the maiden name of the mother of one of their first bass players.
 Once the group learned the meaning of the homophone "paramour" ("secret lover"), they decided to adopt the name, using the Paramore spelling.
 The band's debut album, All We Know Is Falling, was released in 2005 when Hayley was only 16 years old.
-Paramore has since released four more studio albums, Riot!
-(2007), Brand New Eyes (2009), the self-titled Paramore (2013) and After Laughter (2017).
+Paramore has since released five more studio albums, Riot!
+(2007), Brand New Eyes (2009), the self-titled Paramore (2013), After Laughter (2017) and This Is Why (2023).
 In June 2009, the band welcomed Taylor York (rhythm guitar) as an official member, although he had already been playing as a touring member with the band since 2007.
 In December 2010, Josh and Zac Farro left the band.
-The news was posted by Williams on Paramore's website, with Josh later posting a blog post confirming their departure, calling the group "a manufactured product of a major label, riding on the coattails of 'Hayley's dream'".

-In 2006, Paramore toured outside of the US for the first time, which included a headline tour of the UK and supporting post-hardcore rock band The Blackout on the Give It A Name Festival in Europe.
+The news was posted by Williams on Paramore's website, with Josh later posting a blog post confirming their departure, calling the group "a manufactured product of a major label, riding on the coattails of 'Hayley's dream'".In 2006, Paramore toured outside of the US for the first time, which included a headline tour of the UK and supporting post-hardcore rock band The Blackout on the Give It A Name Festival in Europe.
 The following year, she and the rest of Paramore made an appearance in the music video for "Kiss Me" by New Found Glory.
 In the 2007 Kerrang!
 Readers' Poll, she finished second to Evanescence's Amy Lee in the "Sexiest Female" category, going on to win the first place spot for "Sexiest Female" a year later in the 2008 poll, and again in the 2009, 2010, 2011 and 2012 poll.
 She also appears as a playable character in the video game Guitar Hero World Tour after completing "Misery Business" in the vocalist campaign.